t4l3x/FundTransactApp/README.md

 - Ensure you have Docker and Sail installed: [Laravel Sail Documentation](https://laravel.com/docs/8.x/sail).
 1. Start the development environment with Sail: (sail up -d, ./vendor/bin/sail
    up -d, docker compose up -d)
+2. Run Migrations `sail artisan migrate`

 ### Usage
 - Use the API endpoints to interact with the service.
+- Import the provided Postman collection located at `tests/mintos.postman_collection.json`.
+This collection contains a set of API requests for testing the application.
+- Send a POST request to the `/api/register `endpoint to register a new user.
+You will receive a response containing the user information.
+- After registering, obtain an access token.
+This token will be used as a bearer token for subsequent API requests.In Postman, set the access token as a bearer token in the "Authorization" section of your requests.
+This will authenticate your requests with the token.
 ### Testing

 - Run tests with `php artisan test`.